Role of Social Media at Workplace

-Well, social media is a two-way communication channel and we do want to speak to the audience, and we want to speak with the audience that is interested in the services that we offer.
-But we also want to talk about what we do.
+As we know, social media is a two-way channel of communication.
+Thus, we want to talk to and interact with the people who are interested in the services we provide.
+However, we also want to discuss what we do.

 2- Support Professional Connections

-Through social media sites, your employees can strengthen professional relationships with people outside the company.
+Your employees can strengthen professional relationships with people outside the company through social media sites.
 Then, these relationships can lead to opportunities that would otherwise not have been available.

 More and better connections may result in sales leads, interest in employment, business opportunities, and new ideas.
-LinkedIn is specifically geared towards these types of connections and has a plethora of obvious business uses.
+LinkedIn is specifically geared towards these relationships and has many obvious business uses.

 3- Problem Solving

-Social media can help employees when dealing with a difficult work problem.
+Social media can help employees when dealing with complex work problems.
 If an employee has an issue they can’t seem to solve, social media may be the answer.

 Posing a question on social media is a simple and quick way to get several possible solutions.
-Even if none of the answers are used to solve the problem, the information they provide may spark to a new solution.
+Even if none of the answers are used to solve the problem, their information may spark a new solution.

 4- Strengthens Personal Relationships with Coworkers